gstinsonjr42/Homework-9-Professional-Read-Me/README.md

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at gstinsonjr17@gmail.com.
-You can find more of my work at [gstinsonjr42](https://github.com/undefined/).
+You can find more of my work at [gstinsonjr42](https://github.com/undefined/). or you can watch this video explanation: https://drive.google.com/file/d/1p-KgaSqk7e15TZbCz4TZopWywilwoVPI/view